Skip to Content

 Can pellet stoves be used indoors?

-Fuel and gas fires can be hazardous indoors, but pellet stoves are made for both outdoor and indoor use.
+Fuel and gas fires can be hazardous indoors, but pellet stoves are made for outdoor and indoor use.
 Circulation is the secret to why pellet stoves can burn safely for hours.
-As long as there is enough ventilation to go around, pellet stoves are fine for indoor use.
+As long as there is enough ventilation, pellet stoves are fine for indoor use.

 How often should pellet stoves be refilled?